-Digital Marketing can be a messy environment filled with constant change and complex systems.
+Digital marketing can be a messy environment filled with constant change and complex systems.
 With buzzwords like “deep learning” and “big data” being thrown around at will, distinguishing different strategies can feel like navigating a never-ending labyrinth.
 And while marketing automation, personalized marketing, artificial intelligence, and machine learning are old news in the digital marketing space, how these tactics differ or when to use what approach can be unclear.
 Have no fear; I am here to provide clarification with a dive deep into these core digital marketing strategies.

 Personalized marketing is a method that utilizes consumer data to modify the user experience to address customers by name, present shoppers with tailored recommendations, and more.
 Mainly, this is targeted marketing at its most raw.
 Personalized marketing leverages consumer behavior to present buyers with customized offers, replacing the cookie-cutter mold of mass marketing.

 Spotify has built within their platform daily personalized playlists, daily artist suggestions, and weekly recommendations based on your listening preferences.
-Customers can even rate the tracks on these playlists based on whether they enjoyed it or not.
-While this might not directly convert a lead into a sale, it does build brand loyalty and provides a strong user experience.
+Customers can even rate the tracks on these playlists based on whether they enjoyed them or not.
+While this might not directly convert a lead into a sale, it does build brand loyalty and it provides a strong user experience.

 Another example of personalized marketing comes in the form of “abandoned cart” follow-up emails.
-Abandoned cart emails present online retailers with an opportunity to follow-up with shoppers who have left items in their cart without completing their purchase.
+Abandoned cart emails present online retailers with an opportunity to follow up with shoppers who have left items in their cart without completing their purchase.
 Since the purpose is to provide a simple reminder, the tone is typically friendly and conversational.

 Marketing automation is tech that automatically manages multiple marketing campaigns across several channels.
 Marketing automation helps with lead gen, segmentation, lead nurturing, lead scoring, customer retention, and more.
 If done correctly, it can cause an increase in performance while properly segmenting your database so that you’re reaching the users most likely to become sales.